YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If a low line has already been placed and the patient regrets it, the conversation changes.
 Repair can involve camouflage, graft removal, staged redesign, or accepting limits.
 That is covered separately in bad hairline graft removal and repair planning and in the page about a transplanted hairline that is too low.
 It is much better to have the harder discussion before the grafts are placed.

 If you like a low straight hairline, say that clearly.
-A good consultation should not shame the preference.
-But the plan should also be strong enough to survive clinical questioning.
+I do not treat that preference as wrong.
+I still make the plan answer the clinical questions before grafts are placed.
 Where is the lower border?
 How is the first row built?
 What happens if hair loss progresses?
 How many grafts are being spent?
 What is being preserved for later?

 Personal taste can start the conversation, but it should not overrule donor management and naturalness.
 A sharper hairline is reasonable only when the donor, face shape, first row plan, and future hair loss risk all support it.
 If the explanation is weak, the line is not a bold personal choice anymore.
 It is a risk the patient may have to wear every day.

 The safest hairline is not always the highest one.
-It is the one that fits your face, uses the correct grafts in the correct place, protects the donor, and still makes sense when your future hair loss is considered with clear eyes.
+It is the one that fits your face, uses the correct grafts in the correct place, protects the donor, and still makes sense when future hair loss is part of the plan.